-To help you better understand the role of dialogue in your story, let’s take a look at why it’s important and how you can make your own dialogue really shine.
+To help you better understand how to write dialogue in your story, let’s take a look at why it’s important and how you can make your story’s dialogue really shine.

 Why is effective dialogue important?

 Effective dialogue is important because it brings your characters to life, helps readers relate to the character, and helps to move the story along.

 On the most basic level, dialogue is what animates your characters.
 Just think: without dialogue—the kind between two characters who speak to each other, as well as the “dialogue” of body language—your characters would just be random people undertaking a series of different actions.

 Realistic dialogue is also how readers relate to and understand character dynamics—dialogue give characters depth.
 Has a character suffered some kind of defining trauma?
 Or do they have a special code of honor that dictates their behavior?
 Revealing these things through a few lines of dialogue rather than exposition helps your story live up to the old chestnut: show, don’t tell!